siji147/devops-challenge-docker-k8s/README.md

 minikube service plan-a-service -n plan-a-namespace
 ```

-The application will be automatically opened in your default browser and it will listen on port 32000 which is the configured nodePort in the Kubernetes manifest.
+The application will automatically be opened in your default browser on port 32000 which is the configured nodePort in the Kubernetes manifest.